 Basically, for any illness, injury or operation, you need extra hydrocortisone.
 This can be taken as tablets but an emergency injection of hydrocortisone might be appropriate as an alternative, especially for situations such as a serious injury.
 And when you are ill, if you become dizzy or faint, this is a good indication that you might need a drip of fluid.
 Call a doctor immediately if this occurs and state that you have Addison's disease.

-The Addison's disease self-help group website (details below) has a wealth of information about how to handle various situations.
+The Addison's Disease Self-help Group website (details below in Further reading) has a wealth of information about how to handle various situations.
 If you know what to do in different situations involving stress, trauma or illness, you can avoid an adrenal crisis.

 Your repeat prescription - including stand-by emergency injections

 Make sure you obtain your medication well in advance so that you never run out.
 Also, your doctor is likely to prescribe you some hydrocortisone injections for emergencies and show you how to use them.
 These are high-dose and are to be used in emergencies as described above.
-People with Addison's disease are entitled to free prescriptions.
+In the UK, people with Addison's disease are entitled to free prescriptions.
 See your pharmacist for details.

 If you go on holiday